pandas-dev/pandas/doc/source/io.rst

     # equivalent using the read_excel function
     data = read_excel('path_to_file.xls', ['Sheet1', 'Sheet2'], index_col=None, na_values=['NA'])

-.. versionadded:: 0.12

-``ExcelFile`` has been moved to the top level namespace.

-.. versionadded:: 0.17

-``read_excel`` can take an ``ExcelFile`` object as input

 .. _io.excel.specifying_sheets:

 Specifying Sheets
 +++++++++++++++++

-.. note :: The second argument is ``sheetname``, not to be confused with ``ExcelFile.sheet_names``
+.. note :: The second argument is ``sheet_name``, not to be confused with ``ExcelFile.sheet_names``.

 .. note :: An ExcelFile's attribute ``sheet_names`` provides access to a list of sheets.

-- The arguments ``sheetname`` allows specifying the sheet or sheets to read.
+* The arguments ``sheet_name`` allows specifying the sheet or sheets to read.
-- The default value for ``sheetname`` is 0, indicating to read the first sheet
+* The default value for ``sheet_name`` is 0, indicating to read the first sheet
-- Pass a string to refer to the name of a particular sheet in the workbook.
+* Pass a string to refer to the name of a particular sheet in the workbook.
-- Pass an integer to refer to the index of a sheet.
+* Pass an integer to refer to the index of a sheet.
 Indices follow Python convention, beginning at 0.
-- Pass a list of either strings or integers, to return a dictionary of specified sheets.
+* Pass a list of either strings or integers, to return a dictionary of specified sheets.
-- Pass a ``None`` to return a dictionary of all available sheets.
+* Pass a ``None`` to return a dictionary of all available sheets.

 .. code-block:: python